 My first experience with Nigerian authorities, and so far, thank goodness, my only experience came as I was attempting to video tape our group in the airport - just so that those reading the blog could get a sense for how many bags there were for us to collect, and just how chipper we all looked after 17 hours of travel and waiting in the immigration line.

 That exercise didn't go so well.
-I was immediately approached by an airport official who demanded to take my video camera, wanted me to show him the picture I had taken, and to see my passport.
+I was immediately approached by an airport official who demanded to take my video camera, he wanted me to show him the picture I had taken, and to see my passport.
 It's a new camera, one of those miniature Flip brand video cameras, and I had not had much time practicing with it before I left.
 What I didn't realize, is that I never turned off the camera and most of the incident is at least audible, although the picture jumps around.
 O.K., so no taking pictures in the airport.
 Fortunately, my video camera was returned to me.

 The Flip camera is something I highly recommend.
 It takes up to 60 minutes of video at a time, and makes it simple to post the videos to YouTube.